czyzby/gdx-lml/lml/README.md

 - Added `onClick`, `onChange`, `onInput` tags and `:onClick`, `:onChange`, `:onInput` macros that allow to attach specialized listeners to actors.
 When the event occurs, children actor of the listener tags are added to the stage.
 Useful for displaying dialogs.
 See Javadocs or updated `gdx-lml-tests` and `gdx-lml-vis-tests` for more informations and usage examples.
 - Added `LmlApplicationListener` - an abstract `ApplicationListener` implementation that manages a set of `AbstractLmlViews`.
 What LibGDX `Game` is to `Screen`, this is the same thing to `AbstractLmlView`.
 Includes support for smooth view transitions and registers some default actions available in all templates.
 Highly customizable.
 See updated `gdx-lml-vis-websocket` example project that uses this utility class.
 - Expanded `AbstractLmlView` API with optional methods: `getTemplateFile(), pause(), resume(), hide(), show(), clear()`.
 By default, they do nothing (well, one of them returns `null`).
 - To keep less meta-data and make DTD smaller, multiple aliases were removed.
 Thanks to this change, LML creates and keeps less objects and the DTD schemas are now acceptable.
 Note that this is likely to break your LML templates, but you can prevent that by using `lmlParser.getSyntax().addTagProvider(new SomeActorLmlTagProvider(), "yourFavoriteAlias");` or `lmlParser.getSyntax().addMacroTagProvider(new SomeMacroLmlMacroTagProvider(), "yourFavoriteMacroAlias");`.
 While I understand that some aliases were useful and less verbose than class names, LML aims to keep as little data at runtime as possible and now it is even more important with DTD around.
 See `DefaultLmlSyntax` for the leftover aliases.
 A few unmentioned attribute obscure aliases were removed.
-Now each actor is mapped to tag name that represents it's class name:
+Now each actor is mapped to tag name that represents it's class name.
+Removed the following aliases:
   - Actor:  `"empty", "mock", "blank", "placeholder"`.
 Both `"actor"` and `"group`` are still available.
   - CheckBox: `"check"`.
   - Container: `"single"`.